bzmartinelli/Hap_EM/README.md

 ### Usage

-MHap was implemented in Python 2.6.
+MHap was implemented in Python and it runs for both versions 2.7 and 3.6.
 A typical command-line looks like this:

 `python MHap.py -gr <genomic_regions_file> -data <cpg_reads_file>
 -data_from <bissnp or bismark> [options] `